chimpera/beellama.cpp/README.md

 | turbo2_tcq | 2.25 | 7.11x | Best 2-bit option.
 Per the TCQ docs it significantly improves 2-bit quantization and closes much of the gap with 3-bit scalar methods. | Extreme compression with better quality story than scalar 2-bit. |
 | turbo2 | 2.125 | 7.53x | Extreme scalar compression.
 Highest quality risk among scalar TurboQuant types. | Emergency context/VRAM mode.
 Prefer as a last resort V-only. |

 TurboQuant is not *truly* lossless at any point, but on the higher end it might very well be *practically* lossless for most tasks.
-Especially when one's *practicality* is heavily influenced by VRAM constraints and how to get the most juice out of it.
+Especially when one's *practicality* is heavily influenced by VRAM constraints and how to get the most out of it.

 ## Installation